Duration: 1 hour

 Too much heat can leave workers feeling burnt out and overwhelmed—but not enough, and ambitious leaders will feel bored and disengaged.
 Just the right amount, combined with appropriate support, can determine whether an experience is debilitating or developmental.

-In this webinar, we’ll share real-world examples of organizations using heat to help leaders improve how they respond in high-stress, high-stakes situations.
+In this webinar, we’ll share real-world examples of how heat experiences can accelerate learning for leaders, helping them improve how they respond in high-stress, high-stakes situations.
 Join us to learn:

 - The 3 levels of heat experiences, and the support and development needs associated with each